Emmywise/auth/README.md

 This API contains user authentication.

-Follow this link to read the API documentation

 This API is also available for testing through this link http://localhost:8000/ v1

 Quick Start

-To load in all python dependencies

-for (Python 2), pip install -r requirements.txt pip3 install -r requirements.txt (Python 3)
+To load in all python dependencies for (Python 2), pip install -r requirements.txt pip3 install -r requirements.txt (Python 3)